-- 3.8 The Regulation of Investigatory Powers Act 2000 (RIPA) provides a framework for control and supervision of investigatory powers exercised by public bodies, including local authorities, in order to balance the need to protect privacy of individuals with the need to protect others, particularly in light of the Human Rights Act 1998. - 3.9 In 2014 West Midlands Fire Service was inspected under RIPA by Office of Surveillance Commissioners (OSC) a report was submitted with clear recommendations.
-The Service is working through the recommendations with a view of a further inspection in late 2015.
-Training has been put in place for senior managers to familiarise themselves with RIPA rules and guidelines. - 3.10 The Committee should note that the Service has not approved any surveillance under RIPA legislation in the last twelve months up to 31 March 2015. - 3.11 The West Midlands Fire Service will continue to raise awareness through training on the Whistle Blowing Policy, Data Protection Policy and RIPA to all of our partners.
+- 3.8 The Regulation of Investigatory Powers Act 2000 (RIPA) provides a framework for control and supervision of investigatory powers exercised by public bodies, including local authorities, in order to balance the need to protect privacy of individuals with the need to protect others, particularly in light of the Human Rights Act 1998. - 3.9 In 2014 West Midlands Fire Service was inspected under RIPA by Office of Surveillance Commissioners (OSC) a report was submitted with clear recommendations, which the Service has delivered.
+Training was put in place for senior managers to familiarise themselves with RIPA rules and guidelines. - 3.10 The Committee should note that the Service has not approved any surveillance under RIPA legislation in the last twelve months up to 31 March 2016. - 3.11 The West Midlands Fire Service will continue to raise awareness through training on the Whistle Blowing Policy, Data Protection Policy and RIPA to all of our partners.